rossconf/rossconf.io/source/blog/2015-09-06-meet-our-speakers-tyranja.html.md

 #### Personal life hack or tool you couldn't do without?
 My collection of useful commands and notes on my computer.

-_Come hack on Speakerinnen with tyranja at ROSSConf Berlin.
+_Come hack on Speakerinnen with tyranja at ROSS conf Berlin.
 [Get your ticket](/event/berlin/#tickets) if you haven't done so yet!_